rodrigorxd/rodrigorxd/README.md

 🌱 **I’m currently learning**: Python, Web Development

-💬 **About me**: I'm a software development student (FIAP), interested in Python, Web and Mobile development.
+💬 **About me**: I'm a software development student (FIAP), interested in Web and Mobile development.
 On my Github I like to share my projects and things that i learn throughout my university journey.
 Feel free to contact me on LinkedIn.

 🎓 **Languages**: **English** - Advanced ; **Portuguese** - Native